Xon/XenForo-ConversationImprovements/README.md

 - Conversation Likes
 - Conversation Message Edit history

+Note; for forums with a large number of conversations see the Installing section!

 ### Adds conversation search, with options to search by recipient

 Users must be a member of the conversation to see the conversation in search results.